borealisgroup/borealis/patterns/atomic-design/README.md

 ```js
 // if stateless:
 import { FormButton } from 'components';
 // if stateful:
 import { FormButton } from 'containers';
 ```

+This approach makes it easier to transform any pure component into a container at any time.

 ## Thanks to